If you're using the Classic builder, you can find that article here.

 You can now try out your typeform:

-To close it, click the X in the top right corner.
+To close it, click the back arrow in the top left corner.

 Note!
 Make sure to send respondents a link to the published version of your form.
 The URLs of the preview and published versions are different, and you can only collect results for published typeforms.

-Use Enter to add a new question, or new option for multiple choice, dropdown etc questions.
+1. Use + to add a new question, or hit Enter for a new option for multiple choice, dropdown etc questions.

-You can add a new line to your question text by tapping Shift + Enter:
+2. You can add a new line to your question text by hitting Enter, or you can also use the description field for additional information:

 Click the emoji you want, and it will appear in your text.